About the Daintree Rainforest

 Named after Richard Daintree, The Daintree Rainforest has the wettest climate in Australia.

-North of the Daintree River, dense jungle-covered mountains meet the crystal clear blue waters of the Coral Sea creating stunning landscapes, Where the rainforest meets the reef.
+North of the Daintree River, dense jungle-covered mountains meet the crystal clear blue waters of the Coral Sea, creating stunning landscapes.

-The tropical rainforest is the most significant plant community on earth 450 million years old
+This tropical rainforest is the most significant plant community on earth.

 Where is the Daintree Rainforest?